 Intuitive Eating.
 You may have heard the term before.
 It is an evidence-based, anti-diet approach to eating and health that was discovered in 1995 by Registered Dietitians Evelyn Tribole and Elyse Resch.
-Since it was discovered there have been more than 125 studies done on Intuitive Eating, and it continues to be researched and adopted by many healthcare professionals in their practices today.
-Tribole and Resch developed step-by-step guidelines to Intuitive Eating, outlining ten important principles, including rejecting the diet mentality, honoring your hunger, and making peace with food.
+Since it was discovered, there have been more than 200 studies done on Intuitive Eating, and it continues to be researched and adopted by many healthcare professionals in their practices today.
+Tribole and Resch developed step-by-step guidelines for Intuitive Eating, outlining ten important principles, including rejecting the diet mentality, honoring your hunger, and making peace with food.

-Intuitive Eating is often referred to as the “non-diet” approach to eating.
-The focus of this approach is shifting your mindset from dieting and food restriction to listening to your body and relying on your body’s cues and signals to eat.
-It’s about giving yourself full permission to eat all foods, and no food is labeled as
+Intuitive Eating is often referred to as the “non-diet” or "anti-diet" approach to eating.
+The focus of this approach is shifting your mindset from dieting and food restriction to listening to your body and relying on your body’s cues and signals to nourish your body with what it needs.
+It’s about giving yourself full permission to eat all foods, and no food is labeled “forbidden” or “off-limits".

 A continuous habit of restrictive dieting followed by binge-eating can lead to a dangerous condition called weight-cycling.
-Otherwise known as yo-yo dieting, weight cycling is when you lose weight and then gain it back again.
-When we deprive ourselves of calories and delicious food during a restrictive diet phase, we often binge eat so much when we “give up” dieting that we gain back all of our weight plus more, since we were in a deprived state for so long.
+Otherwise known as yo-yo dieting, weight cycling is when you lose weight when crach dieting and then gain it back again after you quit the diet.
+When we deprive ourselves of calories and delicious food during a restrictive dieting phase, we often binge eat so much when we “give up” dieting that we gain back all of the weight we lost and more, since we were in a deprived state for so long.
 Eventually, we put ourselves on another diet again to lose that weight once more.

 *Cue the diet cycle*

-Research has shown that weight cycling increases our risk for chronic disease, even more so than just maintaining our weight.
+Research has shown that weight cycling increases our risk for chronic disease, even more so than when we just maintain our weight.

 Intuitive eating is not eating whatever you want, whenever you want.
 It isn’t an anti-diet in the sense of being a rebel and eating all of the unhealthy foods because that’s just what you feel like eating that day.
 Rather, it’s giving yourself full permission to eat all foods and enjoy your desserts without guilt, shame, or punishment.
 You won’t eat a slice of pizza and punish yourself to workout twice the next day.
 You no longer have “cheat days” because all different kinds of foods are incorporated into your diet each and every day.
 You won’t save your desserts for binge-eating on the weekends, and you won’t force yourself to eat restrictively all week to make up for it.